WHY AM I HERE?

 End of fair:

 - At the end of the fair you can continue to collect donations until someone with an ACCESS badge tells you that this is the last time they are emptying your bucket.
 Once your bucket has been emptied of all donations for the last time (~6pm), it is ok to leave the Water Tower.
-Any remaining fairgoers are then free to self-serve.
+Open up the barricades and any remaining fairgoers are then free to self-serve.
 If fairgoers still want to donate at this time you can direct them to the Folsom Street Events website, www.folsomstreetevents.org, where they can donate.

-- Bring the handwashing station equipment to the Water Tower in Hospitality.
+- Collect all equipment (signage, soap, bucket, remaining bottles & cups); bring all to the Water Tower in Hospitality.

-- Bring any soft plastics (bottles plastic sleeves) to the nearest trash tower.
+- Bring your bag of soft plastics (bottles plastic sleeves) to the nearest trash tower.

 IMPORTANT THINGS TO REMEMBER